Share

 Cigar Cutters

 TSA isn’t as picky with cigar cutters.
 Scissor-style cutters with blades shorter than four inches are usually fine in your carry-on.
 But let’s be honest: discretion is key.
 A grumpy agent might still confiscate it.
-To play it safe, pack your cutter in your checked bag.
-Wrap it in something protective—it’s an investment, after all.
+To play it safe, pack your cutter in your checked bag and consider leaving the cigar guillotine at home.
+If you're purchasing a cigar gift set for your travels, just make sure it doesn't come with a prohibited lighter or cutter type!

 Why a Travel Humidor Is Non-Negotiable